kellenvu/kellenvu.github.io/_posts/2023-10-07-favorite-chrome-extensions.md

 ---
-title: 11 Chrome extensions you should check out
+title: 11 Chrome extensions to check out
 tags: [Tech]
 description: A list of my favorite Chrome extensions, in order of how often I use them.
 ---